-- provide a declaration, witnessed by a Justice of the Peace, stating the highest amount of monies held in a trustee's trust account on any given day during the financial year ending 31 March.
-This declaration is due by 14 April for the current year
+- provide a written statement, witnessed by a Justice of the Peace, stating the highest amount of money held in a trustee's trust account during the previous financial period.
+This statement must be lodged by 14 April each year

-- lodge a financial security based upon the declaration to the value of one third, or $10,000, whichever is the lesser.
-Financial security must be lodged by 14 April for the current year
+- lodge a financial security based on the amount reported in your maximum cashbook declaration.
+The security is $10,000, or one third of the amount declared in your statement, whichever is less.
+Financial security must be lodged by 14 April each year

-- an independent auditor’s report for the above financial period.
-Audit reports are due no later than 31 May.
+- an independent auditor's report for the financial period ending 31 March each year.
+Audit reports are due no later than 31 May each year.